Trials accomplish two important works in our lives. First, trials improve, or mature, us. Second, trials test our faith:

 Peter does not say the genuineness of our faith is precious “like gold.”
 He says it is “much more precious.”
 Why does our faith have this value?
 We are saved by grace through faith (Ephesians 2:8).
 Without faith, we have no salvation.

 Gold is considered a precious metal along with silver, platinum, and palladium.
 What do people do with these materials?
 They test them to prove their genuineness.
 Imagine someone thinks he is holding gold, but it is only pyrite or fool’s gold.
 Imagine a woman thinks her husband bought her an expensive diamond ring, but it is cubic zirconia.
-Dokimion was used for coins to determine their value or worthlessness.
-R.C.H.
-Lenski said:
+Dokimion was used for coins to determine their value or worthlessness:

 Our faith cannot be subjected to the same tests as cold metals.
-Faith cannot have acid poured on it, receive the scratch test, or be heated to a certain temperature; however, it can be subjected to trials that reveal its value or worthlessness.
-Tom Wells said:
+Faith cannot have acid poured on it, receive the scratch test, or be heated to a certain temperature; however, it can be subjected to trials that reveal its value or worthlessness:

 When trials test us, our faith is at stake.
 When we pass the tests, our faith is shown to be real.